jaggzh/electronics-handy-cli/README.md

 # Installation / Requirements

-1. Perl needs to be installed
+1. Perl needs to be installed for some utils
-1. This uses perl Text::Table (ie. `apt install libtext-table-perl` or `cpanm Text::Table` or ...)
+1. With Perl, some use Text::Table, or other perl module dependencies you may need to install (on Debian based systems, eg., `apt install libtext-table-perl` or `cpanm Text::Table` or ...)
-1. I then symlink the utils I want into my ~/bin/ folder (ie. `cd ~/bin && ln -s ~/local/src/electronics-handy-cli/resistor-color-codes` etc.)
+1. I check out the repository, then symlink the utils I want into my ~/bin/ folder (ie. `cd ~/bin && ln -s ~/local/src/electronics-handy-cli/resistor-color-codes` etc.)